ellenfel/pixelart/ROADMAP.md

-Of course!
-It's great that you're diving into creating your own art for your game.
-Here is a roadmap to help you get started with Aseprite and contribute to the visual style of your top-down fantasy video game.

  ### **Phase 1: Foundations of Pixel Art & Aseprite**

  This initial phase is all about getting comfortable with the tools and the fundamental concepts of pixel art.